sunfounder/3in1-kit/docs/source/arduino_start/basic_circuit.rst

 .. image:: img/sp221014_183107.png

 By changing the wire connecting 5V to 3.3V , the LED gets dimmer.
-If you change the resistor from 220ohm to 1000ohm (color ring: brown, black, black, brown and brown), you will notice that the LED becomes dimmer than before.
+If you change the resistor from 1kohm to 2kohm, you will notice that the LED becomes dimmer than before.
 The larger the resistor, the dimmer the LED.

 .. note::
     For an introduction to resistors and how to calculate resistance values, see :ref:`cpn_resistor`.